-URL Phishing: Real World Examples & Strategies
+URL Phishing: What It Is, Real World Examples & Strategies

 URL phishing is a type of phishing in which the attacker manipulates a URL to trick the victim into visiting the webpage and unwittingly doing the attacker’s bidding.
 For example, they might coax you into providing sensitive information, downloading malware, or sending them money.